ebloch/big-todos/README.md

 MITs is a system I've been using for the past several years to get shit done.

-I use a traditional bloated Todo process for all the little things, but I like something clean and simple for my MITs outside.
+I use a traditional bloated Todo process for all the little things, but I like something clean and simple for my MITs.

-One day I thought wouldn't it be nice to just see these MITs big and in the browser, easily accessible via a pinned tab in Chrome.
+On Thursday April 19th I thought: "wouldn't it be nice to just see these MITs big and in the browser, easily accessible via a pinned tab in Chrome".

-Big Todo's was born.
+So on Friday April 20th Big Todo's was born.

+Boom.

 ## Skillz